-20 Best Xbox Series X|S RPGs of All Time - Gameranx
+28 Best Xbox Series X/S RPGs of All Time - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S, Nintendo Switch

 Skyrim is so good it has been re-released on seemingly every device that has a screen.
 In fact, The Elder Scrolls V is so influential that a lot of games on this list can trace their roots back to it.
-That’s not to say it feels outdated either.
-Skyrim plays as well today as it did when it was released on the Xbox 360.
-Better on the Series X/S given all the versions that have been released and improved upon since then.
+That’s not to say it feels outdated either–Skyrim plays as well today as it did when it was released on the Xbox 360.
+Given all the versions that have been released and improved since its release in 2011, this may actually be the best time to jump back into the world of Tamriel.
 This fantasy RPG game is so good it’s arguably the reason that Bethesda hasn’t released The Elder Scrolls VI.
 If that doesn’t make it worth playing, nothing will.